 - 1-page research summary.
 This is designed to provide committee members with the necessary background of the students' project, providing more time for discussion of ongoing research. - 1-page response to committee recommendations from the last meeting.
-This is designed to provide committee members with a quick summary of how recommendations were implemented, again leaving more time for discussion of ongoing research. - PhD students in the 4th year must submit a detailed 1 page "plan to completion".
-The idea is to have a clear plan of how to complete a successful thesis within a reasonable time frame.
+This is designed to provide committee members with a quick summary of how recommendations were implemented, again leaving more time for discussion of ongoing research. - PhD students in the 4th year must submit a detailed 1 page "plan to completion", which includes a Gantt chart outlining the timeframes for each phase of the plan.
+This plan will allow PhD candidates to have a clear plan of how to complete a successful thesis within a reasonable time frame.